JohnBinford/AppleWood-Pointe/Ralph.md

 ## Submissions from Craftsmen!
 - All 20 CraftsMen have now communicated their wishes concerning Tools and Equipment.
-- The fellows that submitted their list of Tools / Equipment for us to possibly select  from are noted below with an " * ".
-- Those that prefer we choose from those submitted by others (or offered some nice hand tools) carry no mark.
-  - (A couple potential CraftsMen prefer to stay anonymous)
-- Len-B  *
-- Len-C  *
-- Jim-E	 *
-- Mark-G  *
-- Linelle-J  *
-- David-J
-- Harold-L
-- Ralph-L  *
-- Gary-L  *
-- Dick-M
-- Dave-P  *
-- Mark-S
-- Kevin-S
-- Rick-S  *
-- Eric-S  *
-- Dick-V
-- Jack-W  *
-- Jim-W	 *
-- Dave-Z

-* * *

-###  Pictures of our CraftMen's Submissions follow.
 *(Click a Pictiure for a High Definition Version!)*

 ####  Len-B's Submissions.